rustedwizard/rustedwizard.github.io/EFCoreInAzFunc.md

 In this tutorial Visual Studio 2019 is used.
 However there should not be too much of difference if you use different version of Visual Studio.

-For entity framework core, code-first-approach is used in this tutorial.
+For Entity Framework core, Code-First-Approach is used in this tutorial, for database, this tutorial uses Microsoft SQL Server.

 ***.Net Core 3.1 LTS is used in this tutorial.
 Warning: DO NOT USE .Net 5 since you will encounter [this issue](https://github.com/Azure/azure-functions-core-tools/issues/2304).***